brycewray/eleventy_solo/src/posts/2020/04/full-11ty-js-monty.md

 ### Max Böck and Sia Karamalegos

-Mr. Böck's "[Static Indieweb pt2: using Webmentions](https://mxb.dev/blog/using-webmentions-on-static-sites/)" and Ms. Karamalegos's "[An In-Depth Tutorial of Webmentions + Eleventy](https://sia.codes/posts/webmentions-eleventy-in-depth/)," the latter based on the former, were the original sources of the Nunjucks-based webmentions templates I began using near the end of 2019.
+Mr. Böck's "[Static IndieWeb pt2: using Webmentions](https://mxb.dev/blog/using-webmentions-on-static-sites/)" and Ms. Karamalegos's "[An In-Depth Tutorial of Webmentions + Eleventy](https://sia.codes/posts/webmentions-eleventy-in-depth/)," the latter based on the former, were the original sources of the Nunjucks-based webmentions templates I began using near the end of 2019.
 Thus, it was only natural that I returned to these amazingly informative posts when I chose to make .11ty.js versions of that code.

 (Fortunately, I didn't have to bug them with questions online this time, as I did the first time around a few months back.)